BlackPythonDevs/blackpythondevs/how_to/respond_on_behalf_of_the_community.md

-# How To Respond On Behalf Of The Community
+# How to Respond on Behalf of the Community